 CRJ 210 Crime, Law, and Society (3) This course will provide students with an introductory survey of the basis of American civil and criminal law; key contemporary legal issues; and the processes and institutions of the justice system, including law enforcement, courts, and corrections.
 Particular attention is placed on the relationship between the law and society's norms, and the relationship of both to Scriptural principles of justice.
-Offered every other year.
+Spring semester.
 Cross-listed as SSC 210.